IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 ## PvD ID Option for Router Advertisements
-This document introduces a Router Advertisement (RA) option called PvD Option.
+This document introduces a Router Advertisement (RA) option called the PvD Option.
 It is used to convey the FQDN identifying a given PvD (see
 {{format}}), bind the PvD ID with configuration information received over DHCPv4 (see {{dhcpv4}}), enable the use of HTTP over TLS to retrieve the PvD Additional Information